 headquarters with their group suppliers enabled headquarters to play a role in facilitating the direct investment of parts suppliers into Thailand.
 These multinational parts suppliers were highly regarded by foreign assemblers as the production system was considered favourable by the assemblers.
 Also, expatriates were ready to act on the technical requests of assemblers, and they often shared a long experience with headquarters in their home countries.
 These advantages of the multinational parts suppliers, in addition to their technological capability, made them very attractive and convenient to the assemblers.
 As a result, a limited number of foreign parts suppliers and the small auto market in Thailand led to a loosening of the group business practice prevalent in Japan.
-Parts makers supplied products to most assemblers beyond the bounds of a keiretsu group, in order to satisfy the needs of those assemblers who wanted to purchase from foreign suppliers as much as possible, and the needs of those suppliers who wanted to have more customers in the small market.
+Parts makers supplied products to most assemblers beyond the bounds of a keiretsu group, in order to satisfy the needs of those assemblers who wanted to have more customers in the small market.